 Every day, we transmit data through the internet.
 Further, companies pay big money for it as it holds the key to our consumption behaviors.
 But making sense of all this data is a difficult task.
 And that’s where Splunk comes in.

 While most tech firms talk about big data, Splunk consolidates vast and seemingly disparate information into actionable advice.
 Called the Data-to-Everything Platform, this powerful system allows Splunk’s clients to make well-informed decisions.
 Further, the platform facilitates real-time data acquisition, giving clients tactical capabilities.
 Essentially, SPLK stock runs on harnessing the potential of the digital age.

 Earlier, though, I felt that SPLK stock was running a little too hot.
 Clearly, I was wrong when shares spiked in November of last year.
 However, due to the broader panic, Splunk has lost some of its momentum.
-I expect a more severe downturn in the coming weeks, giving investors a chance to buy on the dip.
+This is giving investors a chance to buy on the dip.

 American Outdoor Brands (AOBC)

-Further, we inherently know that differences – though culturally enriching – also tend to breed tension and distrust.
-If you don’t believe this, open your eyes to escalating attacks against Asian Americans due to ignorant coronavirus panic.
+Further, we inherently know that differences — though culturally enriching — also tend to breed tension and distrust.
+If you don’t believe this, open your eyes to the attacks against Asian Americans due to ignorant coronavirus panic.
 Moreover, sociological studies have demonstrated that human differences are among the catalysts for armed conflicts.
-That being the case, it’s time to take a long look at American Outdoor Brands (NASDAQ:AOBC) and AOBC stock.
+That being the case, it’s time to take a long look at American Outdoor Brands.